Benefits And Entitlements

 Only certain medications are approved for MS under the Long Term Illness Scheme.
 You can find out which here

 If you are prescribed a medication that is not included on this list, you will generally have to pay for it yourself unless you have a Medical Card.
 However, you can lodge an appeal with your Local Health Office to have a medication included on your list so you can get it covered by the Long Term Illness Scheme.
 This only applies to medications which are prescribed by your Neurologist – a GP prescription will not be sufficient.
-There is more information on lodging an appeal here.

 Useful Links and Resources